Jun2711/carbon_emission/README.md

     carbon_footprint_pcf DESC
 LIMIT 10
 ```
+Conclusion: Wind Turbine G128 5 Megawats contributes the most to carbon emission with 3718044.

 ## Question 2: What are the industry groups of these products?
 | product_name                                                                                                                       | carbon_footprint_pcf | industry_group                     |
 | ---------------------------------------------------------------------------------------------------------------------------------: | -------------------: | ---------------------------------: |